OpenMDAO/Aviary/aviary/docs/user_guide/outputs_and_how_to_read_them.md

 ### Database Output Files

 There is an SQLite database output.
-By default, it is `aviary_history.db`.
+By default, it is `problem_history.db`.
 It can be used to rerun your case though we do not detail that here.
 Users can write separate Python script to create user customized outputs and graphs.
 We will show how to use the this database to create user's customized graph in [the onboarding docs](../getting_started/onboarding.md).

 ### Report Location